dnc1994/Notes-on-Learning-How-to-Learn/README.md

 ## Imposter Syndrome

-## Einstellung

 ## Misc

 ### Neuromodulators

-- Acetycholine for focused learning
+* Acetycholine for focused learning
-- Dopamine for motivation and reward learning
+* Dopamine for motivation and reward learning
-- Serotonin for social life
+* Serotonin for social life

 ## Summary

+### Elements of Good Chunking

+* Focused attention
+* Understanding
+* Practice

+### Overcoming Illusion of Competence

+* Test yourself
+* Minimize highlighting
+* Mistakes are good
+* Use deliberate practice

-### About Procrastination
+### Overcoming Procrastination

 * Keep a planner journal
 * Commit yourself to certain routines and task each day